kayhead996/Professional/README.md

 This project is a bookstore app which is implented using ContentProviders in Android.
 All the work, however, is done on the UI thread.
 This app allows users to add books to a cart, generates random IDs and prices for books, saves them to a SQLlite database table and gives the options for checkout.

 ## Python
-This project is a neural network for binary classification which implements L2 regularization and a learning rate
+This project is a neural network for binary classification using matplotlib, numpy, and sklearn.
+The neural network implements L2 regularization and a learning rate